LDonn32/pands-weekly-tasks/README.md

 * State what technologies and libraries were used.

 * Present additional information, comments and insights for code used in each of the tasks.

+* Includes references and additional resources used.

 # Technologies